A quick flip through one of our life history books

-I was pregnant with Candy when we were there working for Tom Bond.
+I was pregnant with Linda when we were there working for Henry Smith.
 I had morning sickness pretty bad, and I would complain sometimes about the morning sickness.

 One day, he woke up and he was sick to the stomach with the flu, and he said, “It's all your fault!
 You gave this to me!”